USERluoyf/cs61A-Spring2024/projects/project03/README.md

 Now you're ready to try what you've built.
 To start a graphical game, run:

-    python3 gui.py
+    python gui.py

 After you start the graphical version, the game is (usually) available at [http://127.0.0.1:31415/](http://127.0.0.1:31415/).

-The game has several options that you will use throughout the project, which you can view with `python3 gui.py --help`.
+The game has several options that you will use throughout the project, which you can view with `python gui.py --help`.

-    usage: gui.py [-h] [-d DIFFICULTY] [-w] [--food FOOD]Play Ants vs. SomeBeesoptional arguments:  -h, --help     show this help message and exit  -d DIFFICULTY  sets difficulty of game (test/easy/normal/hard/extra-hard)  -w, --water    loads a full layout with water  --food FOOD    number of food to start with when testing
+    usage: gui.py [-h] [-d DIFFICULTY] [-w] [--food FOOD] Play Ants vs. SomeBeesoptional arguments:
+    -h, --help
+    show this help message and exit
+    -d DIFFICULTY
+    sets difficulty of game (test/easy/normal/hard/extra-hard)
+    -w, --water
+    loads a full layout with water
+    --food FOOD
+    number of food to start with when testing

 You can refresh the webpage to restart the game, but if you changed your code, you need to terminate `gui.py` and run it again.
 To terminate `gui.py`, you can hit `Ctrl + C` on the terminal.